karllessard/community/sigs/jvm/rfcs/20190904-java-tensors.md

-Note also that an advantage of using `NdArray` is that the type and the shape of the tensor is explicit and can be easily retrieved by calling `t.dataType()` and `t.shape()` respectively, while with standard Java arrays those need to be inferred and discovered by the TF Java client using costly reflections and navigating through the array.
+Note also that an advantage of using `NdArray` is that the type and the shape of the tensor is explicit and can be easily retrieved by calling `t.dataType()` and `t.shape()` respectively, while with standard Java arrays those need to be inferred and discovered by the TF Java client using reflection and a costly navigation through the whole array.

 ### Custom Tensor Types